 A number centred on aspects of the road network with most looking for improved road maintenance including potholes (96% of respondents), verge cutting, improved signage and better passing places on the narrowest roads.
-We have some 22 kilometres of roadway in our parishes
+We have some 22 km/13.7 miles of roadway in our parishes (A, B, C and unclassified).